equivalent/scrapbook2/nginx.md

 **note2**

-for geotrust certificate all you need is one root/intermediate certificate.
+for geotrust certificate all you need is one intermediate certificate as browsers has a list of "trusted" root certificates (e.g. Geotrust is one of them).

 For example for "Geotrust True BusinessID Wildcard " you need only "True Business ID Wildcard RSA-SHA2 Intermediate CA" listed  under SHA-2 Root.

 The link to this root should be in the email